williamsnell/ws_content/content/posts/cot/index.md

 }
 </script>

-Now that we have multiple tokens, notice how later tokens (e.g. <i> sat</i>) can look back at the intermediate results of earlier tokens (e.g. <i>The</i> or <i> cat</i>).
+Later tokens (e.g. <i> sat</i>) can
+look back at the intermediate results of earlier tokens (e.g. <i>The</i> or <i> cat</i>).

 Notice also that we haven't made the **model** any bigger.
-Each of the 3 layers perform the exact same calculations as before.
-What's changed is that later in the token sequence, the model has access to more information.
+Each of the 3 layers perform the exact same number of calculations as before.
+What's changed is that later in the token sequence, the model has access to more information - namely, previous calculations from when the model was processing the earlier tokens.

 Because of how the transformer is laid out, we don't actually need to calculate one token at a time.
 Instead, we can get exactly the same result by marching through all tokens in parallel.
 See if